William Landsborough: Legacy

 as well as a number of streets, creeks and mountains in Australia and also in New Zealand.

-The William Landsborough Diaries (1856-1886), held by the State Library of Queensland were ranked #39 in the ‘Top 150: Documenting Queensland’ exhibition when it toured to venues around Queensland from February 2009 to April 2010.
-The exhibition was part of Queensland State Archives’ events and exhibition program which contributed to the state's Q150 celebrations, marking the 150th anniversary of the separation of Queensland from New South Wales.
+The William Landsborough Diaries (1856–1886), held by the State Library of Queensland, were ranked #39 in the "Top 150: Documenting Queensland" exhibition which toured taround Queensland from February 2009 to April 2010, as part of the Q150 celebrations, marking the 150th anniversary of the separation of Queensland from New South Wales.
+The exhibition was part of Queensland State Archives' events and exhibition program.

-In 1957 a Memorial stone was erected in the Nebo Shire to honour William Landsborough.
+In 1957, a memorial stone was erected in the Nebo Shire to honour Landsborough.

-A number of heritage-listed sites are associated with William Landsborough's explorations, including:
+A number of heritage-listed sites are associated with Landsborough's explorations, including: